-Whether it is for the United Nations Tribunal rather than this one to rule on the exercise of the delegated authority is another point that need not be settled.
+The Organization does ask the Tribunal to declare it is not competent and suggests that it is for the United Nations Tribunal rather than this one to rule on the exercise of the delegated authority.
+But the point need not be settled.
 In Judgment 370 that Tribunal said: "In any event, the ICSC accepted and complied with the expressed wishes of the General Assembly ...".
 Thus it has already come to the conclusion which this Tribunal has set forth above, and even if the United Nations Tribunal were exclusively competent this Tribunal would have no grounds for adjournment.